-% of participants whose eligibility determined using the appropriate processes & instruments according to approved description to determine participant LOC N=# participants whose eligibility determined using the appropriate processes & instruments according to the approved description to determine participant LOC D=Total # participants who had an eligibility determination that were reviewed
+Number of participants whose eligibility was determined using the appropriate processes and instruments according to the approved description to determine participant level of care.
+N=Number of participants whose eligibility was determined using the appropriate processes and instruments.
+D=All participants records reviewed who had an eligibility determination.